AgHiRE

 Employers can enroll employees who exhibit significant potential for advancement and would benefit from professional development.

-For the program’s inaugural year (2024), we welcome candidates that employers wish to develop, provided they meet the following criteria:
+We welcome candidates that employers wish to develop, provided they meet the following criteria:

 • Employees currently in front-line farm leadership roles or those showing promise for promotion.